 Making a Safety Plan

 While you prepare to file your paperwork for emergency protective orders, it is important that you take steps to ensure your safety as well as the safety of your family.
-The National Domestic Violence Hotline (http://www.thehotline.org/help/path-to-safety/) contains information on preparing a safety plan and how to stay safe before, during, and after an attack.
+The National Domestic Violence Hotline (https://www.thehotline.org/help/path-to-safety/) contains information on preparing a safety plan and how to stay safe before, during, and after an attack.
 You will want to have an escape plan in place, along with access to a telephone and anything else that can be used to protect and defend yourself and your family from your attacker.
 If possible, call 911 as soon as you suspect an attack is forthcoming, or in the event that an attack has already started.
-Have a packed bag ready, and make sure to identify neighbors or close friends or family that can take you in or contact the police in the event you are attacked.
+Consider having a packed bag ready, and make sure to identify neighbors or close friends or family that can take you in or contact the police in the event you are attacked.
 Establish a code word you can use to signal to your children, family, friends, and neighbors that you are in danger and the police should be notified.
-For more information on safety plans, visit the National Domestic Violence Hotline at http://www.thehotline.org/help/path-to-safety/.
+For more information on safety plans, visit the National Domestic Violence Hotline at https://www.thehotline.org/help/path-to-safety/.

 The courts generally recognize three types of situations eligible for restraining orders: domestic violence, civil harassment, and workplace violence or harassment.
 Within these categories, restraining orders can be further broken down into Temporary Restraining Orders (TRO), Permanent Restraining Orders, and Criminal Protective Restraining Order.
 A TRO usually lasts about a month and is intended to protect you and your family in the time period leading up to your court date.
 When a Permanent Restraining Order is granted, the protective orders are in place for a certain number of years (usually five or more), with the option to renew the protective orders at the end of the initial time period.
 Criminal Protective Orders, sometimes called “stay away orders”, can be granted when there is proof of violence or significant abuse to either an elder or dependent adult where the criminal charges against the alleged abuser have also been filed.
 Criminal Protective Orders are general granted during an ongoing criminal case, and the orders can remain in effect for several years after the criminal case has been resolved, at the discretion of the court.